lambroskarkazis/SoftwareFinalPracticeExam/PracticeFinal.markdown

 Describe one component of your final project that you could reuse in another system.
 How would you reuse this component?

 ### Question 9
 How might your project's software need to change if you actually deployed it?
+What software problems can production bring to light?

 ### Question 10
 How does .NET MVC implement a distributed system?
 (Hint: think about which code runs on which machine)